History of Dejounte Murray in Timeline

 Dejounte Murray

 Dejounte Murray is a professional basketball player currently with the New Orleans Pelicans.
-He played college basketball for the Washington Huskies before being drafted by the San Antonio Spurs in 2016.
-Murray earned an NBA All-Star selection in 2022 and led the league in steals that same year.
-He holds the Spurs' franchise record for career triple-doubles.
-Murray has also played for the Atlanta Hawks, showcasing his skills as a dynamic point guard in the NBA.
+After one season at the University of Washington, where he earned all-conference honors, he was drafted by the San Antonio Spurs in 2016.
+Murray achieved significant milestones with the Spurs, including being named an NBA All-Star in 2022 and leading the league in steals that same year.
+He also holds the franchise record for career triple-doubles.
+Murray has also played for the Atlanta Hawks, showcasing his talent and versatility across different NBA teams.

 On September 19, 1996, Dejounte Dashaun Murray was born.
-He is now a professional basketball player.
+He is now an American professional basketball player for the New Orleans Pelicans in the NBA.

 Others born on this day/year